 Computer Security Major and College Degree Program Information

 Computer security specialists are in growing demand as hackers and cyber-attacks become ever-larger problems.
-Computer security is a sub-field within the larger discipline of computer science, though there are some stand-alone programs in network security or information security.
-The two most popular computer security degrees are the associate's and bachelor's degrees.
-These result in an Associate of Science or Bachelor of Science degree.
+Studies in this field are often a concentration within the larger discipline of computer science, though there are some stand-alone programs at the undergraduate level.

-These programs can instruct students in the use of firewalls, practices in computer forensics and applications in network security.
-Other computer courses addressing programming, operating systems and Web design are also taken, as is general education coursework in math, science and English.
-These studies can prepare graduates to pursue careers as security specialists or consultants.
+Those interested in a degree specifically in computer security typically earn an Associate of Science or Bachelor of Science.
+Students are trained in the use of firewalls, practices in computer forensics and applications in network security.
+Other computer courses addressing programming, operating systems and Web design are also taken, in addition to general education classes.
+These studies can prepare graduates to pursue entry-level careers as security specialists or consultants.

 Associate of Science in Computer Security